Itinerary

 Traveler, manager, travel and security teams

-A booking confirmation for a Delta flight from Boston to San Francisco tells you the flight exists.
-The itinerary tells you that flight connects to a 2:00 PM client meeting at 123 Market Street, followed by a check-in at the Marriott Marquis, followed by a dinner reservation.
-That context is what transforms individual bookings into a coherent trip.
+A booking confirmation for a flight from Boston to San Francisco tells you the flight exists.
+The itinerary tells you that flight connects to a 2:00 PM client meeting, followed by a hotel check-in, followed by a dinner reservation.
+That context transforms individual bookings into a coherent trip.

 Best Practices for Building a Business Itinerary

-Four practices separate itineraries that survive real-world chaos from those that fall apart at the first disruption:
+Four practices separate itineraries that survive real-world disruptions from those that fall apart at the first delay.

 Build in time buffers.
 Schedule 45-60 minutes between a flight landing and the first meeting.
 Airport delays, bag claim, and ground transport eat time that an aggressive schedule can't absorb.

 Keep everything in one place.
-Travelers who scatter bookings across personal email, a TMC platform, and a corporate card portal end up with no single document that shows the full trip.
-Navan consolidates bookings from 600+ airlines and 2M+ lodging properties into one itinerary automatically.
-The Skift and Navan 2026 survey found that 80% of travelers book off-platform sometimes [1], making consolidation tools essential.
+Travelers who scatter bookings across personal email, a corporate card portal, and a consumer booking site end up with no single document showing the full trip.
+Navan consolidates bookings into one itinerary automatically, reducing the risk of gaps when plans change mid-trip.

 Add loyalty program numbers to every segment.
 Points and status credits post automatically when loyalty numbers appear in the PNR.
 Manually adding them after the trip is time-consuming and frequently forgotten.